NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 The <code>-b</code> flag tells samtools to output in the compressed BAM format rather than SAM, and is very important when working with large alignment files.
 The <code>-f</code> flag requires all output reads to have the specified alignment flags, in this case flag '4' and flag '8'.
 These correspond to 'read unmapped' and 'mate unmapped', respectively.

-A full list of SAM flags can be found at: [https://broadinstitute.github.io/picard/explain-flags.html](https://broadinstitute.github.io/picard/explain-flags.html)
+A full list of SAM flags can be found at: <a href="https://broadinstitute.github.io/picard/explain-flags.html" target="_blank">https://broadinstitute.github.io/picard/explain-flags.html</a>

 **16\.** Sort the original file by genomic coordinates and output into file reads_sorted.bam: